mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

 ![image](media/Overview_New.png)

-Under the hood we use a mix of MongoDB and AWS components nicely put together to create this end to end scenario [demo section](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/Demo_Instructions.md).
+Under the hood we use a mix of MongoDB and AWS components nicely put together to create this end to end scenario.
+If you are curious and want to learn how it works you can jump directly to the [demo section](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/Demo_Instructions.md).

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/EndToEnd.png)